BimalRajGyawali/finderrr/README.md

-# Finder
+# Finderrr

-Finder is a web based social networking application which provides a platform for people to find like-minded individuals to pursue goals together.
+Finderrr is a web based social networking application which provides a platform for people to find like-minded individuals to pursue goals together.
 Finder connects a user with certain interests to other users with similar interests.